Allerson-SM/api-template-ts/README.md

 * `test` - contains the tests
 * `dist` - contains the compiled code

-I built this template like the clean architecture (but not following it at all) and the knowledge i got with some developers learned.
+I built this template like the clean architecture (but not following it at all) and the knowledge i learned with some developers.
 The code is divided in 3 main layers: `routes`, `services` and `data`.
 I also created some other folders to manage configuration files and handlers.
 The folders are described below:

 * The `routes` layer is responsible for the routes.